 Right, exactly.

-I mean, a lot of times with these conferences, they do have the meeting, the pre-meeting, before the meeting, you know.
+I mean, a lot of times with these conferences, they do have the meeting, the pre-meeting before the meeting, you know.

-But this is different because here we have the the United States president meeting with the North Korean leader.
+But this is different because here we have the United States president meeting with the North Korean leader.

-That's something that's never happened, and that's another thing we need to keep perspective on.
+And that's another thing we need to keep perspective on.

 The impossible has already happened.